ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Wrapup

-We've seen what a powerfull set of capabilites offered by the custom resources that Istio brings up allowing a fine grain service traffic management.
-In the next blog entry Security is going to be in the spot light, we will check out mTLS and Istio policies, Also some practical examples of how to secure access to services using the AuthorizationPolicy resource.
+We've seen what a powerful set of capabilities offered by the custom resources that Istio brings up, allowing a fine grain service traffic management.
+In the next blog entry Security is going to be in the spotlight, we will check out motels and Istio policies, Also some practical examples of how to secure access to services using the AuthorizationPolicy resource.